Leaflet: What you will need to pay towards the cost of your care and support

 What is included in a financial assessment?

-The financial assessment takes account of:
+The financial assessment will look at:

-- capital and assets
+- your capital and assets

 - any investments and property, including land you own